 by Matt Slick

-The purpose of the Bible is to reveal who God is, His will for mankind, and to document the prophecies about, arrival of, and ministry of Jesus.
-Overall, the Bible is a history book that conveys the account of God's work from the beginning of creation in Genesis to the end of the world in Revelation.
-In John 5:39 Jesus said, "You search the Scriptures, because you think that in them you have eternal life; and it is these that bear witness of Me."
-So, we can say that the focus of the Bible is about Jesus since He said that the entire Scriptures bear witness of who He is.
-In fact, the Scriptures tell us that He is God in flesh (John 1:1, 14, Colossians 2:9) who bore our sins in His body on the cross (1 Peter 2:24) and who died and rose from the dead (1Corinthians 15:1-4).
-Therefore, it can be said that the history of the Bible is the background that supports and testifies to who Jesus is and what He did.
+The purpose of the Bible (Greek biblia) is to reveal who God is, his will for mankind, and to document the prophecies about, arrival of, and ministry of Jesus.
+Overall, the Bible is a history book, divided into Old and New Testaments, that conveys the account of God's work from the beginning of creation in Genesis to the end of the world in Revelation.
+Though it is comprised of 66 books, it has a unified message throughout.
+Jesus said in John 5:39, "You search the Scriptures, because you think that in them you have eternal life; and it is these that bear witness of Me."
+So, we can say that the focus of the Bible is about Jesus since he said that the entire Scriptures bear witness of who he is.
+In in fact, the Scriptures tell us that he is God in flesh (John 1:1, 14; Colossians 2:9), who bore our sins in his body on the cross (1 Timothy 2:24), and who died and rose from the dead (1Corinthians 15:1-4).
+Therefore, it can be said that the history of the Bible is the background that supports and testifies to who Jesus is and what he did.

 - God created the heavens and the earth and placed Adam and Eve in the Garden of Eden.